Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Regional simulation framework

-For each seismic scenario, we generated building capacities and ground-motion demands, then evaluated damage deterministically.
-Capacities $C_i$ (in $g$ units) for building $i$ were sampled from the fitted lognormal distributions with parameters calibrated from the IDA-based fragility analysis, including the IDA-derived correlations.
-Seismic demands $D_i$ were sampled as lognormal from the GMPE median and variance, including inter- and intra-event residuals.
-Damage was assigned by the binary rule $I_i=\mathds{1}\{D_i>C_i\}$, and the regional damage fraction was $m_d=\frac{1}{N}\sum_{i=1}^{N} I_i$ for $N$ buildings.
-We performed 10,000 Monte Carlo realizations at each $(M_w,\sigma)$ pair to obtain the distribution of $m_d$.
-The magnitude range was $M_w=3.5$ to $8.5$ in increments of $0.05$ (101 values).
-The diversity parameter spanned $\sigma=0.00$ to $1.00$ in increments of $0.01$ (101 values), with $\sigma=0.00$ denoting code-specified structural parameters with no extra variability.
+For each seismic scenario, we generated building capacities and ground-motion demands and then assigned damage deterministically.
+Capacities $C_i$ for building $i$ were sampled from the fitted lognormal distributions calibrated from the IDA-based fragility analysis, while preserving the IDA-derived correlation structure.
+Seismic demands $D_i$ were sampled from GMPE-based lognormal distributions, including both inter- and intra-event residuals.
+Damage was assigned according to the binary rule $s_i=\mathds{1}\{D_i>C_i\}$, and the regional damage fraction was defined as $m_d=\frac{1}{N}\sum_{i=1}^{N} s_i$ for $N$ buildings.
+We performed 10{,}000 Monte Carlo realizations at each $(M_w,\sigma)$ pair to estimate the conditional distribution of $m_d$, denoted by $p(m_d \mid M_w,\sigma)$.
+This ensemble size was chosen as a practical balance between sufficiently resolving the damage-fraction distribution at each grid point and maintaining computational tractability.
+The moment magnitude ranged from $M_w=3.5$ to $8.5$ in increments of $0.05$ (101 values).
+The diversity parameter ranged from $\sigma=0.00$ to $1.00$ in increments of $0.01$ (101 values).